tapis-project/documentation/source/technical/files.rst

 Files
 =====

-The files service is the central point of interaction for doing all file operations in the Tapis ecosystem.
-Users can perform file listing, uploading, operations such as move/copy/delete and also transfer files between Tapis systems.
+The files service is the central point of interaction for all file operations in the Tapis ecosystem.
+Users can perform file listing, uploading, and various operations such as move, copy, mkdir and delete.
-All Tapis files APIs accept JSON as inputs.
+The service also supports transferring files from one Tapis system to another.

 Currently the files service includes support for systems of type LINUX, S3 and IRODS.
 Other system types such as GLOBUS will be included in future releases.